Meghahegde-dev/Backend-System-Implementations/README.md

 The focus is not on production-ready systems, but on:

-breaking down how things work internally experimenting with different approaches building intuition through hands-on implementation
+- breaking down how things work internally.
+- experimenting with different approaches.
+- building intuition through hands-on implementation.

 Each module is kept simple, modular, and easy to reason about.